Malaysia's Najib seen delaying election, boosting spending

 “We’re expecting a better budget than last year.
 A budget for the people,” he told Reuters.

-Additional reporting by Stuart Grudgings and Siva Sithraputhran; Editing by Stuart Grudgings and Ed Lane
+Additional reporting by Stuart Grudgings and Siva Sithraputhran; Editing by Stuart Grudgings and Nick Macfie